 Upon approval of the draft schedule, the AIS exhibitions schedule chair will send to the sponsoring organization an approval package which contains the approval letter, show report forms, show certificates, Exhibition Certificate (E.C.) ballots, and a show supplies order form with current prices.
 Some of these materials may be sent to the sponsoring organization electronically whenever possible.
-A show supplies order cannot be accepted until the schedule has been approved.
+With the exception of exhibition entry tags, a show supplies order cannot be accepted until the schedule has been approved.